JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-learning-resources.md

 <td>
-How to apply Clean Architecture and MVI from the ground up to build a complete KMP application, integrating a full stack of essential libraries—Ktor, SQLDelight, and Koin—with native Jetpack Compose and SwiftUI UIs.
+How to apply Clean Architecture and MVI from the ground up to build a complete KMP application, integrating a full stack of essential libraries – Ktor, SQLDelight, and Koin – with native Jetpack Compose and SwiftUI UIs.
 </td>
 <td>
 Paid (€10-20)